pnp/blog/content/post/getting-started-with-graph-api-in-spfx-webpart.md

 {{< image alt="AcceptPermission.png" src="images/blog/getting-started-with-graph-api-in-spfx-webpart/AcceptPermsiion.png" >}}

-Then click on the run query and it will retrieve the results. that\'s it :)
+Then click on the run query and it will retrieve the results. that's it :)

-Now lets\' move to the SPFx implementation.
+Now lets' move to the SPFx implementation.

 ## Implementation